meat club / projects / bacon

 7 days later, remove each of the pork bellies from the plastic wrap and rinse them off with water to remove the spice rub.

-Either pat each of the bellies dry with paper towels, or use a bacon hanger to hang the meat and blow dry with a hair dryer.
+Either pat each of the bellies dry with paper towels, or use a Bacon hanger to hang the meat and air dry it.

 Day 8